-Back around the end of May, I wrote about my experiences getting started with Fine Art America.
-One month has gone by, so it’s time for the update I promised in Part One.
+Back around the end of February, I wrote about my experiences getting started with Fine Art America.
+Two months have gone by, so it’s time for the update I promised in Part One.
 Certain negative aspects have been corrected, so that’s good news.
 There remain some things I’d like to see changed, but overall I would highly recommend FAA to artists looking for an online presence, especially if they need a print-on-demand (POD) provider.

 For $30 a year, FAA gives you unlimited gallery space on their main site, as well as a distinct website that has no FAA branding.
 Customers can order framed prints through either venue.
 However, when customers order through your personal website, the customer sees only that you have a professional ecommerce site, allowing them to order prints, framed and unframed, prints on canvas, and greeting cards.